 Let’s have a look at the history and potential for this asset mix, running the portfolio back to inception date for the Hybrid bond index and using quality dividend proxies for the MSCI Dividend Indices – those funds were launched in 2017.
 I’ve used The Canadian Dividend Aristocrat Index fund and Vanguard’s High Dividend Yield ETF.

 We also see the income grow nicely with dividend reinvestment.
 The portfolio income is based on an initial $10,000 investment.
 The income for this asset mix, and from the initial investment would have grown from 4.4% in 2011 to 6.3% in 2017.
 That would be our yield on cost with dividend reinvestment.

 You might decide to use this portfolio as an income base to build around.
 A retiree might use some semblance of this mix or add this income core to their broad-based equity holdings such as the TSX, S&P 500 and EAFE staples.

 Please ensure that you understand the tax consequences for more income intensive offerings.
 They are not always the most tax efficient.
 If in doubt contact your accountant or a fee-for-service advisor.
 You’ll also want to check in on any currency conversion charges that might apply.
-It’s very important to get the right asset in the right place with respect to TFSA, RSP, Taxable and US dollar account vs Canadian dollar account.
+It’s very important to get the right asset in the right place with respect to TFSA, RSP, Taxable and US dollar accounts vs Canadian dollar accounts.